KgMoney38/Astro-Alley-Game-with-AI-Agent-Training-by-Kody-Graham/README.md

 - Arcade-style gameplay with tight hitboxes and smooth movement

-- Human mode – play the game yourself
+- User mode – play the game yourself

-- AI autopilot mode – watch a trained PPO agent fly through the course
+- AI autopilot mode – watch a trained agent navigate through the course

 - Custom training environment (GameEnv) separate from the game visuals